 This is a five week Moodle course run asynchroniously, meaning you will never need to login to a class on a certain date/time.
-This spring offering of this course will begin the week of April 2, 2018.
-The summer offering of this course will begin the week of July 9, 2018.
+This course will begin the week of September 24, 2018.

 Take a look at the course syllabus.